aregsar/aregsarblog/blog/how-to-setup-a-github-pages-blog-with-markdown.md

 CNAME

+## Overriding the default theme for your site

-## The Github pages default theme repo
+### The Github pages default theme repo

 All the Github pages default themes files that Jekyll uses to apply the themes during its markdown file transformation process are located in the jekyll themes repo located at https://github.com/pages-themes

 Each individual theme is at located in a sub directory https://github.com/pages-themes/THEME_NAME

 Since I chose the cayman theme, the theme repo that Jekyll uses by default for this site is at https://github.com/pages-themes/cayman

-## Overriding the default theme for your site

 ### Overriding the default Jekyll layout to get rid of the github repo default layout boilerplate